 The red outline shows the site of the proposed battery storage facility on the former Danestone piggery.
 Image: Pegasus Group

-Meanwhile, plans have recently been submitted to the Scottish Government for a larger 70MW site just metres away.
+Meanwhile, plans have been submitted to the Scottish Government for a larger 70MW site just metres away.

 The second Danestone site could be constructed on land next to the Persley waste water treatment plant.

-Danestone Community Council has objected to both proposals.
+Danestone Community Council objected to both proposals.

 The location of the second proposed battery storage facility in Danestone.